 Although eye makeup can cause problems with dry eyes, there are ways to apply it to minimize particle transfer.
 Here are some tips:

-- Insert lubricating eye drops about 30 minutes before applying makeup.
+- Insert lubricating eye drops about 30 minutes before

 - Use separate applicators for each type of makeup.